 2. Ethernet switches in datacenters: Ethernet is the default technology for connecting hardware in datacenters.
-Using SDN (Software Defined network), network operators can establish multiple paths between source-destination pairs in their datacenters.
+Network operators can establish multiple paths between sourcedestination pairs in their datacenters.
 However, each path requires an entry in the expensive (TCAM) forwarding table of each switch it traverses.
-According to [9], a large network may require hundreds of thousands of path flow table entries at each switch, while commodity switches have much smaller flow tables.
-In [25] it is also indicated that datacenter scaling is made difficult by the forwarding table size, which increases linearly with the size of the system.
-In addition to the forwarding cost associated with every traversed node, there is an extra forwarding cost associated with every path The source of this extra cost can be found in the high speed NIC (Network Interface Card) used to connect the servers between which most datacenter traffic is transmitted.
+According to [8], a large network may require hundreds of thousands of path flow table entries at each switch, while commodity switches have much smaller flow tables.
+In [24] it is also indicated that datacenter scaling is made difficult by the forwarding table size, which increases linearly with the size of the system.
+In addition to the forwarding cost associated with every traversed node, there is an extra forwarding cost associated with every path.
+The source of this extra cost can be found in the high speed NIC (Network Interface Card) used to connect the servers between which most datacenter traffic is transmitted.
 The NICs have a very limited forwarding table, much smaller than a typical switch.
-The division of a traffic flow into multiple paths is performed by the NIC using a classification logic, which consumes one entry in the forwarding table for every path over which packets of this traffic flow are forwarded.
+The NIC divides a traffic flow into multiple paths using a classification logic, which consumes one entry in the forwarding table for every path over which packets of this traffic flow are forwarded.

 3. MPLS networks: MPLS Traffic Engineering (MPLS-TE) is used today by most network operators for building an IP infrastructure based on traffic engineering and QoS (Quality of Service) considerations [3].
-Using routing protocols such as OSPF-TE, an MPLS-TE router is provided with a map of the network topology and with information about the bandwidth available on each link.
-Each ingress router uses this map to find a route with sufficient bandwidth for a given traffic flow to an egress router.
 An ingress MPLS router establishes an MPLS LSP (Label Switched Path) over a selected route and uses it to deliver the traffic flow through the network.
 The challenge of minimizing the number of LSPs and the number of nodes they traverse is similar to that described above for Ethernet.
-Each LSP requires one entry in the costly forwarding table of each node it traverses In addition, the division of the traffic flow's packets into multiple LSPs is performed by end "pseudowire" switches, each of which needs to allocate an end-to-end forwarding entry in its expensive forwarding table for every used path [8].
+Each LSP requires one entry in the costly forwarding table of the ingress router and every intermediate router.

-G. Nakibly and R. Cohen are with the Department of Computer Science, Technion, Haifa, Israel.
+The authors are with the Department of Computer Science, Technion, Haifa, Israel.
+G. Nakibly is also with the National Research & Simulation Center at Rafael Advanced Defense Systems.

-L. Katzir is with Yahoo!
-Israel Labs, Haifa, Israel.